divvun/DivvunPublicTenders/WordCompletionPrediction.md

 Alternatively, one can train a neural network on existing corpus data (word forms), where each word is split in individual letters, and the neural network then predicts the most likely continuation given the input so far.

 Whatever technology is chosen, the task is to integrate that technology with the existing mobile speller code, to make sure that everything works on the technical side.
 The linguistic side of things is fully the responsibility of the Divvun group.

+Appearance and behaviour should be as close to the standard OS keyboard for majority languages as possible.

 ## Word prediction